Australian police accuse man of acting as North Korean agent

 • "He discussed the possible sale of missile guidance systems in an effort to generate further income for North Korea."

-Gaughan said the man had been under investigation for months.
+Gaughan said Choi had been under investigation for months.
 AFP officers conducted search warrants in Sydney on Saturday and the man was "subsequently arrested" in the Sydney suburb of Eastwood.

-The maximum penalty for the offenses is 10 years' imprisonment, police said.

 "The Australian public should be assured that police have acted to ensure no direct risk to our community.
 The AFP endeavours to support international efforts to maintain peace and security," Gaughan said in the police statement.